UC Davis Aggies football: Sacramento State

 The Sacramento State Hornets are the natural cross-town rival who battle UC Davis annually for the Causeway Trophy.
 This rivalry is known as the Causeway Classic.
-UC Davis leads the 70 game all-time series 47–23 with no ties as of 2023.
+UC Davis leads the all-time series 49–23.
+Sacramento State announced that they would join the Mid-American Conference of the FBS beginning in the 2026 season.
+There are currently no future meetings scheduled.